-The information stored in the wallet can be easily retrieved while browsing to automatically complete online forms on browser pages, for example, when the service asks for credit card details.
-Data in the wallet are encrypted and protected with a wallet code that you define.
+The information stored in the wallet can be easily retrieved while browsing to automatically fill in online forms on browser pages, for example, when the service asks for credit card details.
+Data in the wallet is encrypted and protected with a wallet code that you define.

-You can group wallet data into profiles that can be accessed, for example, when making purchases online.
+You can group wallet data into profiles that can be accessed, for example, for making purchases online.

-Due to the nature of the wallet, it automatically closes after 5 minutes.
+Due to the nature of the wallet, it will automatically close after 5 minutes.
 Enter the wallet code to regain access to the contents.
-You can change this automatic timeout period, if required.
-See "Presence settings" on page 62.
+You can change this automatic time-out period, if required.
+See "Wallet settings" on page 87.